Astros vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In their last 10 contests, the Astros were underdogs just once and were the losers in that contest.
+- Over the past 10 games, the Astros have been named underdog just one time and left with a loss in that contest.

-- In their previous 10 matchups with a total posted by oddsmakers, the Astros and their foes are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Astros and their opponents have combined to eclipse the total five times.

 Astros Betting Records & Stats

-- Houston has played as an underdog of +125 or more twice this season and split those games.
+- Houston has played as an underdog of +150 or more once this season and won that game.

-- The moneyline set for this matchup implies the Astros have a 44.4% chance of coming away with a victory in the contest.
+- The Astros have an implied victory probability of 40% according to the moneyline set by oddsmakers for this matchup.

-- Houston and its opponents have hit the over in 37 of its 75 games with a total this season.
+- Houston and its opponents have gone over the total this season in 37 of its 76 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!